WerewolfHunters/vro-buddy-search/README.md

      - View product image, title, description, price, category, and relevance score
      - Results update dynamically based on preferences

+## Note:
+The dataset used as `sample_catalog.csv` is fictious dataset created by chatgpt which has images not related to brand.
+This dataset is only used as testing purposes and the video demo clearly showcased it.
 ---

 ## 🛠️ Technologies Used